WooodHead/thrifty-api/README.md

 # Thrifty - API

-## Authors

-- [@greazleay](https://www.github.com/greazleay)

 ## About

 This is a fictional financial services provider which offers traditonal financial services and some other value-added services.
 New customers can open a new account while an existing account holder can perform the following:

-* Open multiple accounts
+* Open single or multiple accounts
 * Check their account balance
+* Deposit Funds into their Account(s)
-* Withdraw money from their account
+* Withdraw Funds from their Account(s)
+* Transfer Funds Between Internal Account(s)
+* Transfer Funds From their Account(s) to External Accounts
+* Make Bill Payments (Airtime top-ups, Cable TV, Data, Electricity, Internet Subscriptions) via a third-party payment provider
+* View All their transaction history
 * Close their account

+Other Value-added Services includes a Contibutory Savings Scheme where users have access to the following services:

+* Create Savings Group with the creator becoming the Group Admin
+* Group Admins can add or remove group members
+* Contribute Funds to the Savings Group

+## Authors

+- [@greazleay](https://www.github.com/greazleay)

 ## Tech Stack

+**Server:** Node

 * [TypeScript](https://www.typescriptlang.org/)
 * [NestJS](https://nestjs.com/)